behnazkhoshnood/tadig-restaurant/README.md

 # **Tadig Restaurant**

-This website is made for resturants.
-We named our resturant "Tadig resturant" which is a made up persian resturant.
+This website is made for restaurants.
+We named our restaurant "Tadig restaurant" which is a made up persian restaurant.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.

 ## **User Experience (UX)**